 Want to get more out of Bumble, online dating and the dating world in general?
 I’m here to help you via Skype.

 Head over to my calendar and book a new client 1-on-1 Skype session with me today.
-During our 50-minute session, we will discuss your dating roadblocks and come up with an action plan to help you crush your goals.
+During our 50-minute session, we will discuss your dating roadblocks, see if there is anything specific that might be holding you back, and come up with an action plan to help you crush your goals.
+We’ll also determine if my 3 month coaching program could be a fit for you.